cnapy-org/CNApy-guide/manuscript.md

 ## Installation

-The easiest way to install CNApy is using conda.
-First install conda and then:
+The easiest way to install CNApy is using the conda package manager.
+First install [miniconda](https://docs.conda.io/en/latest/miniconda.html) and then:

 - Create a conda environment with all dependencies